actionhero/actionhero/docs/core/tasks.md

 There are 3 types of tasks actionhero can process: `normal`, `delayed`, and `periodic`.

   * `normal` tasks are enqueued and processed one-by-one by the task TaskProcessors
-  * `delayed` tasks are enqueued in a special 'delayed' queue to only be processed at some time in the future (defined either by a timestamp or seconds-from-now)
+  * `delayed` tasks are enqueued in a special 'delayed' queue to only be processed at some time in the future (defined either by a timestamp in ms or miliseconds-from-now)
   * `periodic` tasks are like delayed tasks, but they run on a set frequency (e.g. every 5 minutes).
 Delayed tasks can take no input parameters.

 ## Enqueuing a Task